StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/index.md

 ## Introduction

-This package contains the Julia versions of the snippets contained in the R package "rethinking" associated with the book [Statisticasl Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This package will contain Julia versions of selected code snippets contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

-## Layout of the package

-Instead of having all snippets in a single file, the snippets are organized by chapter and grouped into clips of related snippets.
-E.g. chapter 0 of the R package [rethinking](https://github.com/rmcelreath/rethinking) has snippets 0.1 to 0.5.
-These are divided over 2 clips:

-1. `clip_01_03.jl` - contains snippets 0.1 through 0.3
-2. `clip_04_05.jl` - contains snippets 0.4 and 0.5.

-These 2 files are in chapters/00.
-These files are later on processed by Literate.jl to create 2 derived versions, e.g. from `clip_01_03.jl` in chapters/00:

-1. `clip_01_03.md` - which is stored in docs/src and included in the documentation
-2. `clip_01_03.ipynb` - stored in the notebooks directory for use in Jupyter
+In the book, the author states: "*If that (a model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*".
+This package allows experimenting with this learning process using 3 available mcmc options in Julia.

-The intention is that when needed clips with names such as `clip_05_07t.jl`, `clip_05_07s.jl` and `clip_05_07m.jl` will show up.
+The intention is that when needed clips with names such as `02/clip_08t.jl`, `clip_08s.jl` and `clip_08m.jl` will show up.
 These will contain mcmc implementations using Turing.jl, CmdStan.jl and Mamba.jl respectively.
 Examples have been added to chapter 2.

-Occasionally a clip contains a single snippet and will be refered to as `clip_02.jl`, e.g. in chapters/03
+Occasionally a clip will contain just a single snippet and will be referred to as `03/clip_02.jl`.
+Almost identical models are named e.g. `04/clip_07.0s.jl` and `04/clip_07.1s.jl`.
+In that example just the priors differ.

+From chapter 8 onwards, the **Turing** versions of the mcmc models are available as e.g. chapters/08/m8.1t.jl.
+Equivalent **CmdStan** versions and, in a few cases **Mamba** models, are provided as well.

 ## Acknowledgements

-Richard Torkar has taken the lead in developing the Turing versions of the models from chapter 8 onwards.
+Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!